 TEM-sourced wind and solar renewable energy projects across Asia create clean energy for locals, which otherwise would have been generated by fossil-fuel fired power stations.
 The UN states that switching to clean sources of energy, such as wind and solar, helps address not only climate change, but also air pollution and health issues, as unhealthy levels of fine particulate matter and nitrogen dioxide in the air around the world originate mainly from the burning of fossil fuels.
 The TEM-sourced projects also supply electricity to regional grids, improving the availability of electricity in the regions.

-The projects meet the following Sustainable Development Goals
+The projects may contribute to the following United Nations Sustainable Development Goals

 - Project Type: Renewable Energy

 - Location: Asia

 - May provide local employment